Meeting and Workshop Endorsement Guidelines

 The World Society for Reconstructive Microsurgery (WSRM) is aimed “to stimulate and advance knowledge of the science and art of Microsurgery” and aims to “provide an international forum for the exchange of ideas.”
 The WSRM Congress brings together practitioners and scientists to build and develop thriving scientific societies, health care agencies and academic institutions in all parts of the world and to integrate their knowledge toward a common language of accepted standards and practice in reconstructive microsurgery.
 During the WSRM Congress, members of the international microsurgery community have the opportunity to share and learn about new research and best practices in the field.

 The organization of a meeting of the caliber of WSRM is a major endeavor.
-After the efforts involved in organizing the past meetings of WSRM, it has become quite clear that the close collaboration between the President of the Society and the Organizing Committee is of paramount importance for the success of any future Congress.
+After the efforts involved in organizing the past meetings of WSRM, it has become quite clear that the close collaboration between the President and Management of the Society and the Organizing Committee is of paramount importance for the success of any future Congress.
 The President of WSRM along with the Executive Council are those ultimately responsible for the outcome of WSRM and its' meeting.
-As such, it is imperative that the President and the Executive Council are not only fully apprised of all aspects (scientific, financial, speakers, exhibits, etc) regarding the congress organization, but are also fully involved in the decision making process.
+As such, it is imperative that the President, Management Staff and the Executive Council are not only fully apprised of all aspects (scientific, financial, speakers, exhibits, etc) regarding the Congress organization, but are also fully involved in the decision making process.

 Year President Chair Venue